 French gastronomy is one of the key drivers of France’s attractiveness and cultural outreach.
 The wealth of France’s cuisine and the inclusion of the “gastronomic meal of the French” on the UNESCO list of intangible cultural heritage make France a unique destination offering a wide variety of ever-changing gastronomic experiences.

 In 2018, Goût de France / Good France wished to shine a spotlight on a region, Nouvelle Aquitaine.
 A melting pot for outstanding French wines, with the global brand of Bordeaux as the figurehead for the whole region, Nouvelle Aquitaine has a rich variety of food and wine experiences.
-The products of Nouvelle Aquitaine will therefore be showcased in the menus served in a selection of restaurants in France and abroad.
+The products of Nouvelle Aquitaine were therefore showcased in the menus served in a selection of restaurants in France and abroad.

 "Traditional or modern, there is only one cuisine... good cuisine."